 Halves and quarters are ideas that can be grasped very early on, even before counting to 10 becomes proficient.
 Look for real-life opportunities to demonstrate halves and quarters.
 Your child will become accustomed to looking at quantity relationships and thereby start to understand fractions long before they hear the dreaded word!

 With your help, your child will no doubt be learning to count, probably between the ages of 2 and 5 years old.
 When they are confident with numbers up to 10, you can introduce the concept of parts of the whole.
-Show the illustrations below to children and ask them to identify the fraction of the whole that is coloured.
-Get them to enunciate the fractions involved e.g. ‘Half’, ‘Quarter’, ‘Third’, ‘Five eighths’.
+Show examples to children and ask them to identify the fraction involved - the part of a whole circle that is coloured for example.
+Get them to enunciate the fractions involved e.g. Half, Quarter, Third, Five-eighths.

 It is extremely important to be patient at this stage.
 As adults, we become familiar with fractions and the fact that they represent portions of the whole.
 We instantly visualize these and it is all too easy to forget just how difficult we found the concept when we were children.

 All of the work above has concentrated on conceptualising fractions and the next step is to learn to write them.
-Revisit the illustrations below and ask the child to write down the fraction.
-Explain that in the first example there are two boxes and a two therefore is the ‘bottom part’ of the fraction.
-Only one of the boxes are coloured and a one goes in the top half of the fraction.
-Explain that 1 over 2 is the way we represent a ‘half’.
+Show the child more examples of fractions (a circle with one-third coloured in for example) and ask the child to write down the fraction.
+If, for example, you showed them two boxes, only one of which was coloured in, explain that as there are two boxes a two must be the ‘bottom part’ of the fraction.
+Only one of the boxes is coloured so a one goes in the top half of the fraction.
+Explain that 1 over 2 is the way we represent a half.
 Do the same for quarters and thirds.